cicababba/express_be/README.md

 ### INSTALLATION

+1 - clone the project
-1 - open a terminal in the root of the folder\
+2 - open a terminal in the root of the folder you just cloned\
-2 - execute the command `yarn install` you can find yarn here [YARN](https://yarnpkg.com/getting-started) \
+3 - execute the command `yarn install` you can find yarn here [YARN](https://yarnpkg.com/getting-started) \
-3 - use the command `yarn dev:start` to run the application
+4 - use the command `yarn dev:start` to run the application

 ### POSTMAN COLLECTION